Loading

 In the 2000s, the United States’ (U.S.) economy experienced both a soft landing (in 2001 post the dotcom boom and September 11 terrorist attacks) and a hard landing (during the 2008-2009 Global Financial Crisis, or GFC).
 As the U.S. economy’s growth moderated from 4.1% in 2000 following the dotcom boom to 1.0% in 2001 with most consumers and companies continuing to spend and invest, this economic slowdown was considered a ‘soft landing’.

-However, during the GFC in 2008-2009, the U.S.’ economic growth decelerated sharply from 2.0% in 2007 to 0.1% in 2008, and subsequently contracted by 2.6% in 2009 as the financial crisis in the U.S. and Europe significantly affected U.S. consumers and businesses; thereby resulting in a ‘hard landing’.
+However, during the GFC in 2008-2009, the U.S.’ economic growth decelerated sharply from 2.0% in 2007 to 0.1% in 2008 and subsequently contracted by 2.6% in 2009, as the financial crisis in the U.S. and Europe significantly affected U.S. consumers and businesses; thereby resulting in a ‘hard landing’.

 3. How have stock markets performed in past hard and soft landings?

 In general, a soft landing should have a moderate impact on investors’ investment portfolios.
-In contrast, a hard landing may lead to more volatile market conditions and have a larger impact on investors’ portfolios in the near term.
+In contrast, a hard landing may lead to more volatile market conditions and have a larger financial impact on investors’ portfolios in the near term.

 Meanwhile, despite the Covid-19 pandemic-induced recession in 2020, the S&P 500 Index registered an annual gain of 16.3% in 2020 as extensive fiscal and monetary stimulus measures were implemented to spur the U.S. economy’s recovery.